GEORGE FORBES DAVIE (1902-1964) was born on 21 May 1902 at 24 Huntly Street, Aberdeen.

 He is said to have had a secure and happy childhood, and to have been popular, good-looking, clever, and much adored by his little sister, Eleanor.

 George was educated at Aberdeen Grammar School, and went on to read chemistry at Aberdeen University, in the company of Edwin Dodds, who became his brother-in-law.
 He had "a wonderful time" at university.
-The dates of his study are uncertain, but he graduated at the age of 25 in November 1927 with the degree of B.Sc. in Engineering.
+The dates of his study are uncertain.
+He was 32nd out of 46 in the Natural Philosophy graduation class of March 1921.
+He passed the first examination for the B.Sc. in October 1922, the first examination in Geology in July 1923, he passed in chemistry in October 1927, and he graduated at the age of 25 in November 1927 with the degree of B.Sc. in Engineering.

 While Edwin worked for the Anglo-American Oil Company, George took up employment with the Anglo-Persian Oil Company.
 He departed for Abadan, in Persia, but was desperately homesick, and in no time at all had thrown in the job and returned to his parents in Aberdeen.
 Sheila Dodds has a snapshot of him at Port Said "with bandaged head", taken on 17 May 1929, but it is not clear whether this was on the outward or the return journey.
 George is said to have gone on to become a chief analytical chemist at Anglo-Persian.

 On 2 April 1932, however, he married Harriet Winifred Leslie (known as Winnie), of 125 Oscar Road.
 She was a little over three months pregnant.
 It appears that George was forced by his parents to "do the right thing", and on his wedding morning was in tears, begging his parents not to make him go through with it.
-The marriage was in King's College Chapel in Aberdeen.
+The marriage was in St Machar's Cathedral in Aberdeen.

-Winnie was the daughter of James Travers Leslie (1889-?), M.C., a Captain in the Royal Berkshire Regiment, one of ten children and headmaster of a school in Aberdeen, and Annie, née Machar (or Mackie).
-She was a "tall, elegant, amusing woman", and took pleasure in the company of men.
-Winnie worked as a legal secretary.
+Winnie was the second of six children.
+She grew into a "tall, elegant, amusing woman", who "took pleasure in the company of men".
+She worked as a legal secretary.
 Her sister-in-law, Ella Dodds, did not get on with her, and blamed George's later decline on her.

 The couple set up home in a shared house at 6 Marine Terrace, where their son Leslie was born in September 1932.
 The following year they moved to 9 Anderson Avenue.